lovelysystems/lovely.microblog/backend/README.rst

   ./bin/supervisorctl status

-  The frontend app is available at http://localhost:8200
+  The app is available at http://localhost:9210

 For debugging the Pyramid app can be started in the foreground.
 Take care to stop the apps in the supervisor controller, then run::